 The Organization recognizes contributions when cash, securities or other assets, or an unconditional promise to give is received.
 Unconditional promises to give are recorded at net realizable value if expected to be collected in one year and at net present value if expected to be collected in more than one year.
-As of the March 31, 2022, there was no discount related to promises to give as all are expected to be received within one year.

 Conditional promises to give with a measurable performance or other barrier and a right of return/right of release are not recognized until the conditions on which they depend have been met.
-As of March 31, 2022, the Organization had \$692,697 in conditional promises to give and refundable advances of \$524,302 that have not been recognized.
+As of March 31, 2023, the Organization had \$520,000 in conditional promises to give and refundable advances of \$692,471 that have not been recognized.